EEE8097 : Individual Project

 Teaching Rationale And Relationship

-1. Subject-specific skills - design skills plus an overall understanding of a wide range of subject matter related to
+Subject-specific skills - design skills plus an overall understanding of a wide range of subject matter related to the project

-2. Core skills - ability to plan and organise the work, together with exercising problem solving skills, also to demonstrate numeracy and computer literacy skills and finally submit a written report on the work.
+Core skills – the ability to plan and organise the work, together with exercising problem-solving skills.
+Numeracy and computer literacy skills will be demonstrated, along with their ability to create and submit a technical written report on the design

-3. Cognitive skills - ability to analyse the results and present them in a coherent manner.
+Cognitive skills – the ability the analyse the results and present them in a coherent manner.

 Assessment Methods